-Kiowa Elder Dorothy Whitehorse DeLaune listening to a 1935 recording of her father “Charley Whitehorse” singing Kiowa songs for ethnographer Jane Richardson Hanks.
+Kiowa Elder Dorothy Whitehorse Delaune listening to a 1935 recording of her father “Charley Whitehorse” singing Kiowa songs for ethnographer Jane Richardson Honks.

 “KHOIYE GOO, BAY THAW HAHDLE,” or “Kiowas, listen,” is a traditional way of calling the community together for a conversation.
 While this website and broader project is called KHOIYE TDOEN GYAH, which means “Kiowa Talk” or “Kiowa They Said,” sustaining the Kiowa language begins with listening to it.
 This website offers one way of hearing the language in order to learn it and relies on the knowledge of fluent Kiowa speakers, now mostly elders in the community.
 This project is dedicated to the ongoing strength and cultural persistence of the Kiowa people.